rubyguides

 end

-This works, but it has problems.
+The approach works for a handful of cases, but it creates maintenance headaches as the system grows.
 Every time you add a new discount type you have to open this class and modify the case statement.
 The logic for each discount is tangled together in one place.
 Testing any single discount rule requires instantiating the calculator with the right arguments.
-And the single-responsibility principle is violated — this one class knows about every discount algorithm that has ever existed.
+And the single-responsibility principle is violated.
+This one class knows about every discount algorithm that has ever existed.

-The strategy pattern fixes this by extracting each discount algorithm into its own class with a shared interface.
+Extracting each discount algorithm into its own class with a shared interface solves all of these problems.

 class DiscountStrategy